MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-use/migrate-portal.md

 Support for the security admin role: Whereas you had to sign in to the Azure classic portal as a global admin to configure Azure Rights Management, you can sign in to the Azure portal to configure Azure Information Protection by using an account that has the global admin or security admin role.

-The [PowerShell cmdlets](configure-templates-with-powershell.md) to create and manage templates, and to activate or deactive the service remain supported without changes.
+The PowerShell cmdlets to create and manage templates, and to activate or deactivate the service remain supported without changes.

 ## See also